adambard/learnxinyminutes-docs/solidity.html.markdown

 // int of 256 bits, cannot be changed after instantiation int constant a = 8;
 int256 constant a = 8; // same effect as line above, here the 256 is explicit
+uint constant VERSION_ID = 0x123A1; // A hex constant

 // For both int and uint, you can explicitly set space in steps of 8
 // e.g., int8, int16